Syllabus

 This course will culminate with a term project.
 The goal of this project is to apply and extend the tools and approaches we will learn in class to an application of your choosing.
 While we encourage drawing on other classes or interests when developing and working on your project, submitting work from another course or work which was completed prior to the course is not permitted.

 The term project will be completed in groups (3-4 students).
+Graduate students enrolled in BEE 5750 may work on individual projects, but are not required to do so.
 The final deliverable for this project will be a report summarizing the project and results, including a section detailing research you have conducted on relevant regulations and how they were incorporated into your project.
 Ahead of that, you will submit the following a proposal for feedback on the scope of your project as well as a description of task coordination.

 The project will be assessed on the basis of both group and individual components: